Self-love – An essential human quality that is not narcissism, nor is it selfishness or indulgence.

-- Avoid labeling yourself: We often go through life with self-defeating labels we may have connected with ourselves long ago (e.g., I’m not lovable, I am unsociable, etc.).
+- Avoid labeling yourself: We often go through life with self-defeating labels that we may have connected with ourselves long ago (e.g., I’m not lovable, I am unsociable, etc.).
 Think about any labels you may be carrying and work toward substituting them with positive ones.

-- Don’t deprive yourself: If you are trying to diet or do something else difficult, be careful not to cut out too much pleasure from your life, this often leads to feelings of self-deprivation, which may sabotage your goal.
+- Don’t deprive yourself: If you are trying to diet or do something else difficult, be careful not to cut out too much pleasure from your life.
+This often leads to feelings of self-deprivation, which may sabotage your goal.

-- Listen to your gut/establish boundaries: If something doesn’t feel right deep in your gut—LISTEN!!
+- Listen to your gut/establish boundaries: If something doesn’t feel right deep in your gut, LISTEN!!

 - Nurture yourself: This may be done a thousand ways.
 Think of what brings you peace and do more of it.

-- Prioritize your health and happiness: It is often the case that people are so busy caring for others that they place their own needs on the backburner.
-Don’t do this—you are of no value to anyone else if you are sick or miserable.
+- Prioritize your health and happiness: It is often the case that people are so busy caring for others that they place their own needs on the back burner.
+Don’t do this.
+You are of no value to anyone else if you are sick or miserable.

 - Remind yourself of your positive qualities each day: By using positive affirmations, you will feel better about yourself and your ability to take on the day.